prasan07/Antivirus-Scanner-by-Signature-Verification/README.md

    objects and chmod them.
    On-access scan from the kernel space must invoke this user space function, providing the pathname as input. --------------> DONE - Need to plugin in comparison and DB update APIs.

+COMPLETED WORK :
+User space application

+PENDING WORK :
+	Kernel interception for open syscall has been coded.
+Will test today to see if it works.
+	Will also test invocation of user space application.
+	Will then check for other syscalls like exec, execv, execlv etc.

+	The DB-update API must be plugged into the space provided in the main() function.

+	The blacklist and whitelist logic must be plugged into the space provided in the file_scan() function.

+	Error reporting from user space app must be checked to see as to what happens if the kernel 	   invokes it.